secretflow/spu/libspu/psi/core/labeled_psi/README.md

+# LabelPSI

-# Introduction
+## Introduction

 Fully homomorphic encryption (FHE) can be used to build efficient (labeled) Private Set Intersection protocols in the unbalanced setting, where one of the sets is much larger than the other.

 Reference: